-Any student that becomes ill at school must report to the health attendant with a pass from their teacher.
+Any student who becomes ill at school must report to the health attendant with a pass from their teacher.
 If a student is too ill to return to class, the nurse will contact the parents and dismiss the student.
 Students are to only visit the health attendant when they have a pass secured by their teacher.
 Students are not to stop by the health attendant's office between classes.
 Students who are ill are not to use the front desk phone or cell phone to call parents about a dismissal for sickness.
 The health attendant will call the parents.
-Dismissals from the health attendant are considered lawful absences if the dismissal is deemed necessary by the health attendant.
+The day the student returns to class, the parent should send a note to the attendance office (see Procedures Following an Absence).